buddhanussati/meditator-journal/README.md

 ## ✨ The Pāramī System (Achievements)

 The achievements system is organized into Pāramīs (Perfection) to encourage your diligence.
-Your progress is further categorized into spiritual faculties (Indrīya) & powers (Bala).
 Here are some key milestones:

-**Consistency Milestones (Saddhā-bala):**
+**Consistency Milestones:**

 | Streak | Pāramī | Significance |
 | --- | --- | --- |